 The Cohesion Funds have made a significant contribution to transport improvements through financing projects included in national and regional economic development programmes, most of which involved a specific assessment of the environmental impact.
 As a result, they have reinforced beneficial effects of ERDF intervention and helped to reduce regional disparities further.
-According to a recent study (carried out by the London School of Economics in 1997),6 they have increased employment and private investment significantly in recipient regions, with large spillover effects in neighbouring ones.
+According to a recent study (carried out by the London School of Economics in 1997), they have increased employment and private investment significantly in recipient regions, with large spillover effects in neighbouring ones.
 The estimated effect of 9 projects in Spain, with a total investment of EUR 2.5 billion, was to add around 0.6% to both GDP and employment in the medium-term (equivalent to some 75,000 jobs).

 However, the need for investment in infrastructure remains.
 Analysis carried out for the European Spatial Development Perspective indicates that while investment in peripheral regions has improved accessibility, it has been accompanied by similar investment in neighbouring regions and more central ones (in rail networks, for example), which can counteract any relative gain.
-The overall effect of such investment, moreover, depends on what other measures are investment, 1994-99 Greece Spain Ireland Portugal Italy (Obj.1) Road 20-30% 10-20% 10-15% (190 mn for three main routes) 20% 34%-87% (for 5 main roads) Rail Around 10% (1hour 35mn for Athens- Thessaloniki) - 20-40% et 73% (for freight to Spain) 14% (increase in speed of 10kph) Other 50% (Athens metro) 10% (with the UK) - Source: Oscar and Faber, Thematic evaluation on the impact of Structural and Cohesion Funds transport (2000)
+The overall effect of such investment, moreover, depends on what other measures are mvesemer nt, 1994-99 Greece Spain Ireland Portugal italy (Obj.1) Road 20-30% 10-20% 10-15% (190 mn for three main routes) 20% 34%-87% (for 5 main roads) Rail Around 10% (1hour 35mn for Athens- Thessaloniki) 20-40% et 73% (for freight to Spain) 14% (increase in speed of 10kph Other 50% (Athens metro) 10% (with the UK) 19 taken to stimulate economic activity in the regions concerned.